 Commercial Use

 User groups and other entities rent space from the department and provide programming outside the scope of BPR services.
-Currently guided by a 2012 pilot program with minimal charges applied based upon participation; to be reviewed in 2024.
+Commercial Users are required to submit an Annual Customer Application.

 For all 1+ year leases such as Boulder Reservoir Main Building Restaurant Space, Flatirons Golf Course Food and Beverage Space, Harbeck House, etc., staff issue a formal Request for Proposal with lease terms agreed upon by the department and confirmed by the Parks and Recreation Advisory Board (leases up to 3 years) and City Council (leases over 3 years).